sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>syslinux-extlinux-nonlinux</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : The parts of the EXTLINUX bootloader which aren't run from linux.
+Short desc    : The parts of the EXTLINUX bootloader which aren't run from linux.
 URL          : http://syslinux.zytor.com/wiki/index.php/The_Syslinux_Project
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : All the EXTLINUX binaries that run from the firmware rather than
+Descript     : All the EXTLINUX binaries that run from the firmware rather than
              : from a linux host.
 ```